 Start by speaking with older relatives, then search genealogy websites like FamilySearch or Ancestry.
 Look for property records, wills, census data, and old newspaper mentions.
 Local archives and land registries often hold the richest details.
 Wealthy families typically left more documentation, making them easier to trace.

 No, in fact, most don’t.
-Research consistently shows that significant family wealth lasts an average of two to three generations.
-Without active financial education, sound estate planning, and disciplined asset management, even large fortunes tend to erode.
+Research consistently shows that significant family wealth tends to erode within a few generations.
+Without active financial education, sound estate planning, and disciplined asset management, even large fortunes tend to shrink.
 Economic changes, family divisions, and poor decisions all accelerate the process.

 Legally, yes, but it depends on whether a valid will names you as a beneficiary, or whether intestacy laws in your jurisdiction would apply.
 In practice, distant relatives rarely inherit unless closer relatives are absent.
 If you believe a distant wealthy relative has died without a will, a genealogist or inheritance specialist can advise you on the relevant laws.